CSS Forums Friday, May 24, 2013

 40th CTP (DMG)

-Medal of Appreciation: Medal of Appreciation - Issue reason: CSP Medal: Awarded to those Members of the forum who are serving CSP Officers - Issue reason: CE 2011 - Merit 51
+Medal of Appreciation: Awarded to appreciate member's contribution on forum.
+(Academic and professional achievements do not make you eligible for this medal) - Issue reason: CSP Medal: Awarded to those Members of the forum who are serving CSP Officers - Issue reason: CE 2011 - Merit 51

 Join Date: Sep 2011